 This section applies to architects that are already licensed in Iowa and need to renew their license.

 $200 for active registration; $100 for inactive; free for retired status

-Biennially by June 30.
+Licenses expire biennially on June 30 but must be renewed by May 31.
 Licensees whose last name begins with the letter A-K renew during even-numbered years and licensees whose last name begins with the letter L-Z renew during odd-numbered years.

 Iowa Interior Designer Registration

 |Agency:||Iowa Professional Licensing Bureau - Interior Design Examining Board|